 After painting a dozen of GreenstuffWorld’s textured bases I’m convinced that they can provide an attractive alternative to my normal basing techniques.
 They are very accessible to a novice like me.
 And even though I haven’t put a miniature on all of the different textures yet, I have created bases with each and I’m happy to report that none of the rolling pins are duds.
 At the end of the day though, just remember that these rolling pins are simply providing you with tools to apply a new technique to your minis.
 Don’t expect to be a master of textured bases on your first or even second try.
 It would be like purchasing a double-sided brush and expecting to be a master of two-brush blending.
 But with more practice, I’m sure I can create even more beautiful bases.

+2The only way to carry your dice.
+If you’ve read …

 0The only way to carry your dice.
-For those of …

-1The only way to carry your dice.
-I figured I …
+As a brand …

 0The only way to carry your dice.
-For those unfortunate …
+I think …